Thunder Rosa: Return from injury (2023–present)

 On the December 16, 2023, episode of Collision, Rosa made her return where she rescued Abadon as they were attacked by the TBS Champion Julia Hart and Skye Blue.
 On April 21, 2024 at Dynasty, Rosa unsuccessfully challenged Toni Storm for the AEW Women's World Championship.
 After losing to Storm, Rosa began a feud with Deonna Purrazzo on the April 27 episode of Rampage, after Purrazzo attacked her after their match.
 This led to a singles bout on May 26 at Double or Nothing Zero Hour and in a no disqualification match on June 15 during the one year anniversary of Collision, where Rosa was defeated in both matches.
 On the July 19 episode of Collision, Rosa lost to Purrazzo for the third time in a lumberjack match following assistance from Taya Valkyrie.
 On the August 3 episode of Collision, Purrazzo accepted Rosa's challenge for a Texas bullrope match on next week's Collision, which Rosa was victorious, ending their feud.
 Rosa would then take time off to recover from a concussion.
 On December 28 at Worlds End, Rosa unsuccessfully challenged Mariah May for the AEW Women's World Championship in a Tijuana Street Fight.

 On the March 29, 2025 episode of Collision, Rosa announced her entry into the women's bracket of the Owen Hart Cup, a tournament where the winner will receive an AEW Women's World Championship match at All In.
 On the April 9 episode of Dynamite, Rosa was defeated by Kris Statlander in the quarter-finals, eliminating her from the tournament.
 On July 12 at All In, Rosa competed in the women's Casino Gauntlet match, which was won by Athena.
+After All In, Rosa took time off to heal from an undisclosed injury.

+Rosa made her return to television on the February 18, 2026 episode of Dynamite in a backstage segment with Kris Statlander.